gdsbook/book/notebooks/09_spatial_inequality.md

 ```

 The long right tail is a prominent feature of the distribution, and is common in the study of incomes.
 A key point to keep in mind here is that the unit of measurement in this data is a spatial aggregate - a county.
 By contrast, in the wider inequality literature the observational unit is typically a household or individual.
-In the latter distributions, the degree of skewness is often more pronounced.
-(Say something about averaging effect for regional distributions).
+In the latter distributions, the degree of skewness is often more pronounced, and this is because the regional distributions are based on averages obtained from the individual distributions.

 The density is a powerful summary device that captures the overall morphology of the *value* distribution.
 At the same time, the density is silent on the underlying *spatial distribution* of county incomes.
 We can look at this second view of the distribution using a choropleth map: